qrodrigues/qrodrigues/README.md

 I'm Quentin, a Bachelor's degree student in Information Technology with a passion for web development.
 I aim to specialize in this field and pursue a master's degree in web development in the future.

 ## Skills
-- Proficiency in HTML, CSS, and JavaScript
+- Proficiency in HTML, CSS, JavaScript, Typescript, Java
 - Experience with Node.js environment
-- Experience with Symfony framework
+- Frameworks : Symfony / Vue.js / Angular / Flutter
-- Experience with Vue.js framework
+- Databases basic (MongoDB / MySQL)
 - Knowledge of responsive web development

 ## Contact